2020 Program Chair

 From 2016 to 2018 he was the Chairman of the Portuguese CSIRT Network's General Assembly (redecsirt.pt).
 He was also LinhaAlerta's manager between 2016 and 2018, and represented the portuguese Hotline at the INHOPE Association (inhope.org).

 He now usually attends FIRST, TF-CSIRT and RIPE meetings, mostly focusing on incident response and anti-abuse issues.

-United States Cybersecurity & Infrastructure Security Agency (CISA)
+United States Cybersecurity & Infrastructure Security Agency (CISA), US